Software Engineering: A Modern Approach

 the algorithms used by a class, encapsulating a family of algorithms and

-making them interchangeable.
-It is particularly useful when a class
+making them replaceable.
+It is particularly useful when a class needs to

-needs to perform a specific task, such as sorting in this example.
-Given
+perform a specific task, such as sorting in this example.
+Given that

-committing to a single one in advance, as was the case in our initial
+committing to a single algorithm in advance, as was the case in our

 .